 While your image of transport in Dubai might be futuristic-looking supercars, the city has a vast and well-appointed transport system that includes a metro, buses, trams and water buses.
 Access to all of these is done through a "nol" smart card, which can be bought from ticket offices and vending machines in metro stations.

 If private cars are more your thing, then there are always the main ride-sharing apps.
 Fancy owning your own car?
 To drive in the UAE, you'll first need to apply for a temporary driving license, after which you might be able to exchange your own license for a local one, depending on where it was issued.
-Australia, Canada, Germany, Italy, Japan, New Zealand, Norway, Spain, Switzerland, the UK, and the US are just a few of the participating countries.
+Australia, Canada, Germany, Italy, Japan, Norway, Spain, Switzerland, the UK, and the US are just a few of the participating countries.

 Visit the Roads and Transport Authority website for more detailed transport information.